MADLAB96/suffer-bot/readme.md

 ### Todo
  - more commands
-    - cute animals
+    - trivia
-    - DUAL
+    - urban dictionary
-    - games
+    - music (idk if people want this though)
  - more uptime